Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming: Introduction

 The rest of this paper is organized as follows: Section \ref{sec: related results} summarizes related works.
-Our main theorems are presented in Section \ref{sec: main result} and their proofs are provided in Section \ref{Sec: technical proofs}.
-Finally, Section \ref{sec: ccln} concludes the paper.
-Appendix \ref{sec: preliminary} discusses some preliminary properties about $V_{q'}$ as a component of SAA \eqref{Eq: SAA-ell2}.
-Some useful lemmata are presented in Section \ref{sec: useful lemma 2}.
+Our main theorems are presented in Section \ref{sec: main result} and our numerical results are provided in Section \ref{sec: simulated data} with additional details on parameters discussed in Appendix \ref{details SMD stepsize}.
+Section \ref{sec: ccln} concludes the paper.
+Some useful lemmata, propositions, and the proof of a corollary are presented in Appendices \ref{sec: useful lemma 2} and \ref{proof of corollary 1}.
+Appendix \ref{sec: preliminary} discusses some preliminary properties of $V_{q'}$ as a component of SAA \eqref{Eq: SAA-ell2}.
+Appendix \ref{sec: lower bound} presents comparisons of our results with lower sample complexity bounds.